JaneliaSciComp/SongExplorer/README.md

 happens, for models of this size, training is quicker *without* a GPU.

-Note that these settings don't actually limit the job to that amount of resources, but rather they just set aside that many resource for each job to use.
+Note that these settings don't actually limit the job to that amount of resources, but rather they just limit how many jobs are running simultaneously.
 It is important not to overburden you computer with tasks, so don't underestimate the resources required, particularly memory consumption.
 To make an accurate assessment for your particular workflow, use the `top` and `nvidia-smi` commands to monitor jobs while they are running.